anoma/evm-protocol-adapter/README.md

 # EVM Protocol Adapter

+> [!WARNING]
-> [!WARNING] This repo features a prototype and is work in progress.
-Do NOT use
+> This repo features a prototype and is work in progress.
+Do NOT use in
-> it in production.
+> production.

 For more information, see the
 [related Anoma Research Day talk](https://www.youtube.com/watch?v=rKFZsOw360U).